The Three Gods

 The priest took something from his robe’s deep pocket and handed it to Lord Frey.
 Lord Frey then pointed, and the priest turned away slowly, and walked back to the cathedral.

-I fell back against the seat, my heard pounding, though I couldn’t quite explain why.
+I fell back against the seat, my heart pounding, though I couldn’t quite explain why.
 Lord Frey was no doubt an important man, but even a noble could not defy the church.
 Nevertheless, he’d just stood up to a priest- a high priest of all people, and he had won.